Climate Change in the Council

 WMCA Community Environment Fund

-Due to the enthusiastic and incredible response from applicants, the Community Environment Fund is now closed.
+Due to the enthusiastic and incredible response from applicants, the Community Environment Fund is closed from July 2024.

 The Community Environment Fund was launched in October 2023 by West Midlands Combined Authority (WMCA).
 The Community Environment Fund has £1m of grant funding available from the Government’s Commonwealth Games Legacy Enhancement Fund to support communities in delivering initiatives that improve the environment and people’s lives.